buhron/upack/README.md

 --installedfromaddedrepo - list all packages that was installed from a repo other then the default one (OPTIONS supported: list)
 --unknownauthor - list all packages with an unknown author (OPTIONS supported: list) --deps - list all installed packages that are dependencies from another package (OPTIONS supported: list)
-REPOOPTIONS:
-add - add a repo with the specified repo link del, remove - remove a repo with the specified repo link
 FILTERS:
 installed - list all installed packages need2update - list all packages that have a update pending